SiddharthaVuggi/SOUNDZZ-MusicMixer/README.md

 Contact
-If you have any questions or suggestions, please feel free to contact us at vuggisiddhartha@gmail.com
+If you have any questions or suggestions, please feel free to contact me at vuggisiddhartha@gmail.com